ComputeCanada/magic_castle/docs/README.md

 - `private_key.pkcs7.pem`
 - `public_key.pkcs7.pem`

-To encrypt the values before creating the cluster, the encryptions keys can be generated beforehand and then transfered on the Puppet server.
+To encrypt the values before creating the cluster, the encryptions keys can be generated beforehand and then transferred on the Puppet server.

 The keys can be generated with `eyaml`:
 ```